ashishgourav/stock-market-R/README.md

 # stock-market-R
-A basic introduction to stock market analysis in R Edit it as per your stock & analysis requirements
+A basic introduction to stock market analysis in R.
+Edit it as per your stock & analysis requirements